-F. Any information sharing conducted by the IT system.
-A general description of the modules and subsystems, where relevant, and their functions.
+E. What information sharing is conducted by the IT system?
+A general description of the modules and components, where relevant, and their functions.

 LEAF does not directly share information with other VA systems, however individual implementations may elect to automatically download data to a separate database.